doughsay/room.js/doc/PROGRAMMING.md

 # Building and programming your own RoomJS MUD/MOO world

-This guide is intended for "builders", i.e. players with developer privileges in the game.
+This guide is intended for players with developer privileges in the game.

 ## Introduction